 - Bring cash.

 - Write a check to your new account.

 - Use a debit card from another bank.

 - Transfer funds from another bank by providing routing and account numbers.

-Note that you need to leave a minimal amount of money in your account at all times.
+Note that for a number of credit unions, though not all, you need to leave a minimal amount of money in your account at all times.
 So, if your account balance is $10, you’ll really only have $5 available to spend if the share requirement is $5.
 The credit union prevents you from spending those funds, so keep that in mind as you plan your budget.

 As with any financial account, you need to provide details about yourself, including: